kamyabnazari/genraft-ai/WIKI.md

 - Here assistants will be created!

-### Preparation Phase

-- **Idea Development**: Refining and detailing the initial product idea.
-- **Company Goal Setting**: Establishing a clear company direction based on the refined product idea.

 ### Designing Phase

-- **CPO (Chief Product Officer)**: Focuses on product design specifications, user experience strategy, and preliminary prototypes.
+- **Stakeholder**: To help discuss the initial product idea.
+- **Consultant**: To help Refine and give details to the initial product idea.
 - **CTO (Chief Technology Officer)**: Deals with technical aspects including architecture, technology stack, and integration requirements.

 ### Coding Phase